 All the multiplicity as well as the material nature that we observe in the universe is simply a delusion according to this line of thinking, and the experience of personality itself is, in many ways, the ultimate delusion.

 I do not think anyone can apply this philosophy in a consistent way and yet remain functionally sane in our world, yet threads of this eastern thought are rampant in western society.

 Western materialism promotes yet another ontology, namely, impersonal matter in motion.
+In other words. everything that exists (including ourselves) is simply the result of particles of matter (or quanta of energy) interacting according to the laws of the universe.
 As with eastern thought, there is no way that personal beings like ourselves can find a coherent "fit" within this metaphysical framework.
 All personal hopes and aspirations reduce to various forms of self-delusion, for we are ultimately eddies in the material stream of life with no true autonomy as self-conscious entities.

-Truly, it is only a biblical framework that gives our lives meaning as personal beings.
+Truly, it is only a biblical framework that gives our lives authentic reality as well as purposeful meaning as personal beings.
 This is the only fundamental structure in which we coherently "fit."

 "In the day that God created man, He made him in the likeness of God.
-He created them male and female, and blessed them and called them Mankind in the day they were created" (Genesis 5:1, 2).
+He created them male and female, and blessed them and called them Mankind in the day they were created" (Genesis 5:1, 2 NKJV).

 People often ask, “How can there be a God when there is so much evil in the world?”
-But these same people would have no basis for calling anything in the world “evil” unless they had an objective basis for doing so.
+It should be noted that these same people would have no basis for calling anything in the world “evil” unless they had an objective basis for doing so.
 Without this objective basis, they would merely be expressing a subjective opinion – nothing more.